Zaneham/hals-lsp/README.md

 Language Server Protocol (LSP) implementation for **HAL/S** (High-order Assembly Language/Shuttle), the programming language that flew the Space Shuttle for thirty years.

-When astronauts needed to know where they were, how fast they were going, and whether they were about to die, HAL/S code gave them the answer.
+When astronauts needed to know where they were, how fast they were going, and whether they were going to make it home, HAL/S code gave them the answer.
 The language handled vectors and matrices natively because nobody should be debugging pointer arithmetic during re-entry.

 ## What is HAL/S?